 Subsea Production Systems: In some cases, wells are drilled and completed on the seabed, and the oil and gas are transported to a nearby platform or onshore facility via pipelines.
 These subsea production systems are used in deepwater and ultra-deepwater environments where building and maintaining a platform is not feasible.

 The process of drilling for oil and gas in the Gulf of Mexico involves several stages, each requiring specialized equipment and expertise.
-The initial stage is exploration, which involves using seismic surveys to identify potential hydrocarbon deposits.
+But the initial stage is exploration, which involves using seismic surveys to identify potential hydrocarbon deposits.
 Once a promising location is identified, a drilling rig is brought in to drill an exploratory well.
 If oil or gas is found in sufficient quantities, the well is completed, and a production platform is installed.

 Once the well reaches the target depth, it is tested to determine the flow rate and pressure of the oil or gas.
 If the well is deemed commercially viable, it is completed by installing a production tree, a complex set of valves and controls that regulate the flow of hydrocarbons.
 The oil and gas are then transported to shore via pipelines or tankers.